makermadecnc/makerverse/docs/machines/cnc/maslow.md

 # Maslow

-The Maslow is a unique CNC machine due to its hanging "pendant" design.
+The Maslow is a unique CNC machine due to its "hanging pendant" design.

-## Firmware

-Coming from GroundControl/WebControl?
-Read [this forum post](https://forums.maslowcnc.com/t/how-to-upgrade-to-holey-51-28-firmware-using-webcontrol-in-preparation-for-running-makerverse/14549) for help upgrading firmware.
+First, [determine which version you have](/machines/cnc/) and install the latest firmware.

 ## Calibration